revbayes/revbayes.github.io/home/compile_osx.md

 ```

     Then save the file using ctrl^o and hit return, then exit using ctrl^x.
 Now quit the Terminal app and reopen it and the boost libraries will forever be in your path.

-* **I am using precompiled boost and getting messages like `undefined reference to boost::program_options` during the link step**

-    It's possible that the boost you are using was compiled with an older version of GCC than the one you are trying to use to compile RevBayes.
-[GCC switched the default ABI in newer versions](https://gcc.gnu.org/onlinedocs/libstdc++/manual/using_dual_abi.html).
-Try running:

-    ```
-    export CXXFLAGS="-D_GLIBCXX_USE_CXX11_ABI=0"
-    ```

-    and then run build.sh again